If you drive a car, you need car insurance — and not just because it’s the law in nearly every state.

 • Buying auto insurance through a captive agent means you’re working with a representative from a single insurance company, which can be useful if you want a single point of contact who can help walk you through every step of the process.
 This might also be a good idea if you have more than one insurance policy through the same company because you may qualify for multi-policy discounts.

 • Buying auto insurance through an independent broker can create a bespoke insurance-buying experience where the broker does the footwork of shopping around for the best deal to suit your needs.
 However, your premiums may include a broker’s fee.

 Each approach has its own drawbacks and benefits, and the best one when deciding how to get auto insurance for you will depend on your preferences.

 4. Compare Quotes.

 Car insurance is one of those areas of life where you can save a lot of money by shopping around.
-Of course getting multiple quotes can be time consuming, but given that car insurance premiums can cost more than $100 per month, it might just be worth your time.
+Of course, getting multiple quotes can be time consuming, but given that car insurance premiums can cost more than $148 per month, it might just be worth your time.

 Fortunately, these days, there are some great auto insurance comparison websites and apps that can help you see your potential savings by filling out just a single form.
-(Do be aware that you may start getting phone calls, emails, and letters from insurers eager to acquire your business, however.)
+(Be aware that you may start getting phone calls, emails, and letters from insurers eager to acquire your business, however.)